 The transformation in the business world can be traced back to the evolution of the Internet.
-The world wide web has revolutionised how businesses function today, keeping pace with a mammoth rise in internet usage and fast-changing consumer behaviour.
-Hence, as per the 5th chapter of business studies, the emerging modes of business are e-business, e-commerce and outsourcing.
+The worldwide web has revolutionized how businesses function today, keeping pace with a mammoth rise in internet usage and fast-changing consumer behavior.
+Hence, as per the 5th chapter of business studies, the emerging modes of business are e-business, e-commerce, and outsourcing.
 All the modes have their own features and advantages, let us study them in detail.

 E-business is one of the biggest examples of how the business world has evolved in modern times.
-The conduct of trade, commerce and industry via the computer network suing internet is called e-business or electronic business.
+The conduct of trade, commerce and industry via the computer network using the internet is called e-business or electronic business.
 It is a broad term that encapsulates all business functions and transactions that are conducted electronically, and not merely sales.
-From e-commerce to digitally-conducted product development, production, inventory management, finance, human resource management and accounting – all come under the purview of e-business.
+From e-commerce to digitally-conducted product development, production, inventory management, finance, human resource management, and accounting – all come under the purview of e-business.

 Features of e-Business

 Discussed here are the key features of e-business that students will learn in class 11 emerging modes of the business chapter:

 - No geographical boundaries; opportunity to conduct business digitally across the world

 - Easy to set up; minimal infrastructure setup cost involved